nconn34/PierresGrowingBusiness/README.md

-**Pierre's Bakery**
+**Pierre's Vendor and Order Tracker**

 #### By **Nathan Conn**

-#### This program will allow you to check the price of a bread or pastry order through Pierre's Bakery..
+#### This program was designed specifically for Pierre's Bakery to allow him to better track vendors and their orders and order history.

 ## Technologies Used

 * C#
 * NET 5.0
-* dotnet
+* MVC
 * MS Testing

 ## Description

-When a user first enters the program, they will be asked if they want to purchase bread or pastries.
-After making their selection, a user may specify how much of either they want and will get a price for it.
+Pierre will be able to track his vendors that order his baked goods and assign each vendor a log of orders to track over time!
+If I had more time to work on this app, I would have included more CSS styling as well as more functionality to the order lists themselves.

 ## Setup/Installation Requirements

 * Clone repository.
-* In the command line, run "dotnet restore" in both the BakedGoods and BakedGoods.Tests directories.
+* In the command line, run "dotnet restore" in both the Bakery and Bakery.Tests directories.
-* In the command line, run "dotnet build" in both the BakedGoods and BakedGoods.Tests directories.
+* In the command line, run "dotnet build" in both the Bakery and Bakery.Tests directories.
-* In the command line, run "dotnet test" while in the BakedGoods.Tests directory to ensure the tests are properly working.
+* In the command line, run "dotnet test" while in the Bakery.Tests directory to ensure the tests are properly working.
-*  In the command line, run "dotnet run" while in the BakedGoods directory to run the program.
+* In the command line, run "dotnet run" while in the Bakery directory to run the program.

 ## Known Bugs

-*Unsure of a decent equation for the pastry prices, so I will try and mess with some more logic and implementing a for loop like in the Bread class.
+*My foreach loop will not print multiple vendors to a line, and currently only will log one at a time and not display the name, however all other aspects of the page run and function when accessed from the dev tools console in Google Chrome.

 ## Contact Me